Nivia Sports: Football

-Nivia Sports was the first Indian sports equipment manufacturer to produce hand stitched balls, including footballs.
+Nivia Sports was the first Indian sports equipment manufacturer to produce hand-stitched balls including footballs.
 In the 1950s, under Freewill Sports Pvt Ltd, Nivia Sports started manufacturing hand-stitched leather footballs, basketballs, and volleyballs.
 The company exported its balls to international markets, with its first consignment of 30 balls shipped to Indonesia.
-In the 1960s Nivia football received the approval of the National Itute of Sports, Patiala, Punjab, India.
+In the 1960s Nivia football received the approval of the National Institute of Sports, Patiala, Punjab, India.
 Its football became the official ball for the National Football Championship and for the All India Football Federation (AIFF).
 In the 1980s, Nivia was selected as the official ball for the International Football Tournament Jawaharlal Nehru Gold Cup and South Asian Federation (SAF) Games.
+Also it has been the official ball partner for the Hero Indian Super League (ISL).

 Nivia Sports has also produced and sponsored other accessories related to football, such as boots, uniforms, goalkeeper gloves, goal nets, training gear, shin guards, ball pump.

 NIVIA Sports introduced Astra, the official match ball for Indian Super League 2021–2022.
 The soccer ball is made with PU micro-fiber leather, in 8-panel structure which technically reduces the seam length by 23%.
 Astra replaced Ashtang soccer ball in the new season.

+In August 2024, the Hero Indian Super League (ISL) announced a three-year partnership with Nivia, appointing them as the official ball partner.
+As part of this agreement, Nivia will supply the league with its latest ball model, the NIVIA 'Ashtang,' starting from the 2024 season.
+Ashtang is the official ball throughout the I-League sessions.

+The football Shastra 2.0 by Nivia Sports has been selected as the official ball for the Hero Indian Super League (ISL).
+Starting with the 2024 season, this ball will be used in all ISL matches over the next three years.

 Basketball

 Nivia makes handmade balls.
 The basketball initially goes to a machine where a rubber blob is squeezed to flatten it to a thinner size, giving it a round shape.
 Then other stitching, and painting works are done manually by hand.
 CNNMoney showed the making of basketballs in Nivia's factory in Jalandhar (Punjab), India.

-NIvia Sports's basketball 'Top Gear 3.0' has received certification from FIBA, the International Basketball Federation.
-Nivia has become the official ball partner for the BFI, the Basketball Federation of India from 2021 until 2025.
-It has provided official match balls for all matches organised by the BFI and FIBA.
+NIvia Sports's basketball 'Top Gear 3.0' has received certification from International Basketball Federation (FIBA).

+Nivia has become the official ball partner for the Basketball Federation of India (BFI) from 2021 until 2025.
+It has provided official game balls for all matches organised by the BFI and FIBA.

 Volleyball

-In 1963, the Nivia volleyball was selected to be used as the official ball in the Pre-Olympic Volleyball Championship organised in New Delhi, India.
+In 1963, for the Pre-Olympic Volleyball Championship in New Delhi, India, the Nivia volleyball was chosen as the official ball for the tournament.

-VAYU is the latest volleyball from NIVIA, which is India's first 12-panel ball.